 Can have attachments

 A template list will popup will ask for a specific template to use for the new file.
 For more information on templates, please read the Templates section.

-By default, only xml, rif, reqif, zip and reqifz files can be selected
+By default, only xml, rif, reqif, zip, reqifz and ReqEdit encrypted files can be selected

 Add new document to current file